Alignak-monitoring/alignak/README.rst

 Running
 -------

 Alignak is installed with `init.d` scripts, enables them at boot time and starts them right after the install process ends.
-Based on your linux distro you only need to do:
+Depending on your Linux-based distro you only need to do:

   chkconfig --add alignak
   chkconfig alignak on